iliavatafov/Softuni-Web-Development/README.md

 <h1 align="center"><i>Software University - JS Web Development</i></h1>

-<p align="center" style="font-size: 14px;">As a motivated learner at Software University, I have honed my skills in a range of cutting-edge technologies, including JavaScript, HTML & CSS, and ReactJS.
+<p align="center">As a motivated learner at Software University, I have honed my skills in a range of cutting-edge technologies, including JavaScript, HTML & CSS, and ReactJS.
 My extensive portfolio showcases the depth of my knowledge and the results of my hard work.
 I am now poised to take on the challenges of a new course in JS Back-End, and I am eager to continue my journey of professional growth and development.
 </p>

 <br/>

-<h3 align="center"><i>My Learning Journey</i></h3>
+<h3 align="center" style="font-size: 32px;"><i>My Learning Journey</i></h3>
 <hr />
 <h3 align="center"><i>JS Basics</i></h3>
 <hr />